aq.table(columns[, names]) · Source

 # aq.loadArrow(url[, options]) · Source

-Load a file in the Apache Arrow IPC format from a url and return a Promise for a table.
+Load a file in the Apache Arrow IPC binary format from a url and return a Promise for a table.

 This method performs both loading and parsing, and is equivalent to aq.load(url, { as: 'arrayBuffer', using: aq.fromArrow })